 It can be difficult to see this if we’re looking through the lens of a limited perspective.
 And when we are caught in the stories unfolding around us, it can be hard to ascertain what news reports are even true, which ones are ignorantly false and which ones are intentionally manipulating you to believe what they want you to.

-In case you didn’t hear about this, Fox News posted old and digitally altered photos last week, suggesting they were of Seattle’s demonstrations.
+For instance, Fox News posted old and digitally altered photos, suggesting they were of Seattle’s demonstrations.
 One photo, captioned “Crazy Town,” was actually taken in Minnesota!
 Fox took the photos down after getting busted by the Seattle Times.

 The relaying of falsity does not just pertain to the news and other media outlets, which have been shaping beliefs with partial stories and blatant untruths since the beginning of time.
 Governments, religions, schools, teachers, parents and other sources turned to for truth also shape our belief systems, sometimes with very creative storytelling and flat-out fabrication.